Over 200 passengers forced to spend weekend in Canada after plane diverted

-Over 200 Dublin-bound passengers forced to spend weekend on freezing Canadian island after plane diverted
+Over 200 passengers forced to spend weekend on freezing Canadian island after plane diverted

 Among the passengers was the Archbishop of New York, who took Mass in a local Canadian parish